Alex-Bradford/llava-posttraining-project/README.md

 - For both pre-training and post-training, you want high density and diverse data.
 You could spend a lot of time optimising the deduplication, filtering and remixing strategies.
 - A lot of papers just say “we improve the data” but the devil is really in the detail I would expect.
 Llama 3 had some good details on their exact methods.
-- Post-training: optimise for real user prompts - make use of real user prompts, augment with AI to generate additional synthetic data.
+- Post-training: optimise for real user prompts - make use of real user prompt data and augment with AI to generate additional synthetic data.
     - Again, you want high density and diverse data.
 Dedup, filter, remix.
     - Additional sources: Academic datasets and high quality, human curated examples